 A third, rather limited resource for a free warrant search is the Pennsylvania Parole Board’s Most Wanted Absconders.8 It maintains records of warrants issued for the arrest of individuals in violation of their parole or probation.
 A PDF document of the most wanted list also exists.

-Search for Pennsylvania Warrants at the County Level (Courts & Law Enforcement Agencies)
+Look Up Pennsylvania Warrants at the County Level (Courts & Law Enforcement Agencies)

 There are 67 counties in Pennsylvania.
 Philadelphia County is the most populous county in the Commonwealth and has the same boundaries as the city of Philadelphia.